kmark1625/rails-restaurants/README.md

 * Returns error with large number of items (>1000)

 ### Test Menus
+The following test menus can be found in spec/test-menus

 | Filename | Description |
 | ------------ | :----------------- |